Hugoluk/hevi.space/content/posts/second.md

 ---
 title: "Mobile Security Assignment 2"
 url: /posts/"
-summary: Analyzing dating apps
+summary: Analysis of Dating Apps
 tags:
     - Mobile Security
     - Assignment 2
     - Frontpage
 ---
-# Mobile Security Assignment 2
+## Intro

 Urban Suhadolnik 12127980
 Daniel Hevesy-Szettyan 11807776

 As mobile dating apps become increasingly popular, the threat of leaking very personal data with these apps is getting more and more serious as it affects more people.
-Therefore we picked the topic “Analysis of Dating Apps”, where we research previous leaks of dating apps and analyze 8 of them.
+Therefore a student colleague and I  picked the topic “Analysis of Dating Apps” for the second assignment for the practical part of the lecture "Mobile Security".
+These reports contain are our results of our research, where we analyzed 8 of the most popular ones for leaks and exploits.

 Apps we consider to analyze:
 1. Tinder